Program Highlights for Bengaluru (Bangalore), India

 - Live in the “Garden City,” the hub of India’s technology and business outsourcing revolution.

-- Take advantage of numerous opportunities for service learning and volunteering with the Center for Social Action, a student-run service organization.
+- Participate in a month-long 3-credit service-learning internship or volunteer with the Center for Social Action, a student-run service organization.

 - Study at one of the finest educational institutions in India, located in a trendy and pleasant suburb.